codecrafters-io/build-your-own-redis/stage_descriptions/auth-02-gx8.md

 The [`ACL GETUSER`](https://redis.io/docs/latest/commands/acl-getuser/) is used to retrieve the properties the specified user.
 In Redis, the `default` user is present from the start, without having to create it explicitly.

-The `ACL GETUSER` returns multiple properties of the user, among which `flag` is one.
-In this stage, you'll add support for responding to the `ACL GETUSER` command with only the flag property.
+The `ACL GETUSER` returns multiple properties of the user, among which `flags` is one.
+In this stage, you'll add support for responding to the `ACL GETUSER` command with only the flags property.

 Example usage:
 ```bash